First it was Blue Whale challenge, now the devil is in the Momo app

 → How ex-satanist John Ramirez defeated devils taunting him.

 Also called “doxing,” this app strategy is simply blackmailing.
 This will ensure that those who join will be forced to obey.
 The result is extreme anxiety.
 The Bible tells us not to be anxious about anything and allow God’s peace to guard our hearts.
 (Philippians 4:6-7)

 → Why I regret allowing my kids to own computer gadgets.

 After conditioning the mind by sending depressing photos, negative thoughts, and suggestive suicide methods like jumping from a rooftop (Everyday parent).
 The participant becomes depressed and eventually commit suicide.
 The Bible tells us Satan is the god of this world (2 Corinthians 4:4), that is why these things happen.
 While it seems frightening to tell young people demon exists, having a Bible study that discusses these things helps.

-The most important thing is that as a Christian, you know who you are in Christ.
+Know who you are in Christ!
 There is power in the name of Jesus and demons are no match even at the sound of His name (Luke 10:17).
-He will return soon to save those who belong to God, but the question is do you know the real Jesus and His promises?
+Jesus will return to save those who belong to God, but the question is do you know the real Jesus and His promises?

 → How the Roman Road leads to eternal life in heaven.